-Each day Delaware SPCA Admissions staff assesses the amount of space available in the shelter as animals find homes through the adoption center.
-Based on the number of adoptions and available cages and kennels, a staff member will call you based upon your order on the waiting list to schedule appointments for the week.
-Appointments are scheduled each Thursday from 11:00a.m. to 2:00p.m.
+Each day, Delaware SPCA Admissions staff assesses the amount of space available in the shelter as adoptable animals find homes.
+Based on the number of available cages and kennels, a staff member will call you according to your place on the waiting list.
 Each appointment should take approximately 30 minutes.
-At this time we can place dogs on a waiting list.

 Your cat will be tested for feline AIDS and leukemia, or your dog over 6 months of age will be tested for heartworms at your expense of $25.
 (If you pet is accepted, the $25 will be added to your surrender fee.)
 A staff member will evaluate the temperament of your pet.
 Once your pet has been screened, and the Delaware SPCA decides to accept your pet, your surrender fee will be collected.
 An appointment for screening does not guarantee that the Delaware SPCA will accept your pet.

 WHAT TO DO IF YOU NEED TO SURRENDER YOUR PET NOW

 If you opt not to wait for space to become available at the Delaware SPCA, you may want to consider other options.

 - Find a new home for the pet yourself with friends, neighbors, family or co-workers.